Hi, I'm Jonas!

 Most of the time I’m a pretty chill dude and I enjoy all kinds of outdoor and extreme sports, such as hiking, climbing, skiing, surfing, skydiving, you name it.
 I also love to travel and explore new places, especially in the mountains.

 Work-wise, what I’m doing can broadly be summarised as: I take slow-to-compute problems and make them fast.
 For this, I’m using machine learning and differentiable programming to speed up Bayesian inference for cosmology and gravitational wave detection.
 I also work on cosmological simulations and data analysis for Pulsar Timing Arrays (PTAs).
 I’m a member of the LISA Consortium, where I develop a simulation code to model the gravitational wave background from enhanced curvature perturbations arising during inflation and tools for accelerated Bayesian inference of astrophysical sources.
-I’m also part of a member of EAS and DPG.
+I’m also a member of EAS and DPG.

 Currently, I am working on three main topics: